-Consequently, PRDOH may also meet the CDBG-DR mitigation set-aside requirement by including eligible recovery activities that address the impacts of the qualified disaster and incorporate qualitative and quantitative mitigation measures into the recovery outcomes.
-PRDOH will report mitigation activities expenditures in DRGR so that HUD and the public have visibility over compliance with this requirement.
+The Appropriations Act requires the use of 13% of the allocated CDBG-DR funds for mitigation activities.
+As stated in the allocation notice, "mitigation activities are defined as those activities that increase resilience to disasters and reduce or eliminate the long-term risk of loss of life, injury, damage to and loss of property, suffering and hardship, by lessening the impact of future disasters."
+Consequently, PRDOH may also meet the requirement of the CDBG-DR mitigation set-aside by including eligible recovery activities that both address the impacts of the qualified disaster and incorporate mitigation measures into the recovery activities.
+PRDOH will report mitigation activities expenditures as such in DRGR so that HUD and the public have visibility over compliance with this requirement.
+As allowed in 88 FR 4649 & 4671, PRDOH will incorporate mitigation measures into the recovery activities.